 Make cheques payable to Kent County Council.

-It can take up to 8 weeks to process a Blue Badge application once we have the required documents.
+We aim to process your application within 10 weeks once we have the required documents.

 There are a number of reasons your blue badge may not have arrived yet, for example if: